Search

 As with other forms of nursing, the majority of Learning Disability Nurses work in the NHS, and are therefore reliant on annual increases decided upon by the government and pay regulators.

 In recent years, nursing pay has become a very contentious subject.
-Increases have come each year, but many believe they are insufficient – especially in light of increasing inflation and the cost-of-living crisis.
+Increases have come each year, but many believe they are insufficient – especially in light of increasing inflation and rising household costs.

 With NHS pressures growing and staff shortages remaining, bigger salary increases to help attract and retain Learning Disability Nurses would seem likely.